-On September 16th, National Working Parents Day honors the working parent.
-The day pays tribute to those parents who work to provide for their family.
+On September 16th, National Working Parents Day honors the working parent and day pays tribute to those parents who work outside the home to provide for their families.

 According to the U.S. Bureau of Labor Statistics, around 61 percent of families with children have both parents working outside the home.
 That number increases to nearly 65 percent for families when the youngest child is at least six years old.
 However, if the youngest child is under six years old, that number drops to approximately 56 percent.

 Working parents face a range of challenges.
 While juggling daycare and schedules top the list, they also struggle to find time with each other and their children.
 It’s often a balancing act that requires excellent communication skills, patience, and lots of love.

 Often, working parents feel divided between home and work.
 Many times, parents work opposite schedules, so there’s always a parent home with kids.
 As a result, the adults rarely spend any time alone.
 Like many other working parents, they’re always on the go.
 And everyone has their responsibilities, too.
 Each takes turns staying home if one of the children becomes sick.
 School activities and other events are carefully orchestrated.
 That’s how working parents make it all come together.

 Precious family meals, bedtime stories, family movie nights, and vacations become highlights.
 These are the moments where working parents receive their rewards.